AI Engineering Development Process

 Fig.1: AI systems are at the intersection between Application Engineering and Research.

-Development Process for Engineering AI Applications
+Development Process for Engineering AI Systems

 One way to manage the inherent complexity in AI projects could be to introduce a clear methodology in the development process.
-An easy to understand process usually helps members of the engineering team and also business stakeholders to be on the same page where the projects is at the moment and also what are the next steps.
+An easy to understand process usually helps members of the engineering team and also business stakeholders to be on the same page where the projects is at the moment and also what the next steps are.
 A well defined process should help with the construction of a technical road-map and also help in raising the transparency in general.

 Since AI projects can be seen as located at the intersection between application development and scientific research, we argue that these projects can benefit from some practices commonly used in research and academia.
 In this post we will present an AI Engineering Cycle.
 The cycle is motivated by the work presented in the following paper and it is very much related to the idea of Falsifiable Hypothesis introduced by Karl Popper.